developerashish14/sembark/README.md

     Email = superadmin@gmail.com
     password = 12345678

-Superadmin only view url shortner list and create
+Superadmin only view url shortner list

 Superadmin can invite the client and create company